 Therapist, (919) 688-7101 ext 611

 Karon sees the potential in all those she encounters.
 Her long road to become a social worker has her doing what she hoped – helping empower others to overcome and rise up.
-She grew up in Los Angeles before coming to Durham in 1984.
+She grew up in Los Angeles before coming to Durham in 1994.
 She raised her family and has been continuously involved in our community.
 She earned a degree in Spanish from NCCU with a concentration in education.
 She attended the School of Social Work UNC-CH with an interest in the intersection of experiences of African Americans and Latinos.
+Karon is a trauma-focused therapist who utilizes treatments such as EMDR, and DBT, and is also able to work with clients from a faith-based perspective.
 In her spare time she enjoys reading, gaming, bodybuilding, listening to music, spending time with family and playing Scrabble!

 Rosanna Lora, PhD